xRET2pwn/xret2pwn.github.io/_posts/2022-04-26-Building-Token-Vault-Part0x02.md

 ## Determine the owner of a process

-How to determine the owner of a process to store it with the token in token vault?
+How do determine the owner of a process to store the token in a token vault?

 You can call [GetTokenInformation](https://docs.microsoft.com/en-us/windows/win32/api/securitybaseapi/nf-securitybaseapi-gettokeninformation?redirectedfrom=MSDN) function. by passing the Token Handle of that process. and for TokenInformationClass member you can pass `TokenOwner` to retrieve SID of the user.
 And to convert the SID to the actual user account you can use [LookupAccountSidA](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-lookupaccountsida?redirectedfrom=MSDN)